MicrosoftDocs/VBA-Docs/api/Excel.Sparkline.SourceData.md

 # Sparkline.SourceData property (Excel)

-Returns or sets the range the contains the source data for a single sparkline.
-Read/write
+Returns or sets the range that contains the source data for a single sparkline.
+Read/write.

 ## Syntax